SoFi Invest vs. Wealthfront – Overview

 Additionally, SoFi does not charge clients trading fees or account management fees.
 This makes SoFi Invest one of the few free robo-advisors, though its $1 minimum arguably makes it the most competitive in this category.

-M1 Finance is another free robo-advisor, though you’ll need $100 to get started.
+M1 Finance is another zero management fee robo-advisor (additional services available for a low fee), though you’ll need $100 to get started.

 Wealthfront Fees and Minimums

 Wealthfront is still one of the more affordable robo-advisors, with a minimum investment requirement of only $500.
-Still, this puts Wealthfront out of reach of would-be investors who don’t have that much capital and might be better off choosing SoFi Invest or Betterment.
+Still, this puts Wealthfront out of reach of would-be investors who don’t have that much capital.
+The smallest investors might be better off choosing SoFi Invest or Betterment, with no minimum investment amount required.

 SoFi Invest vs. Wealthfront – Robo Investing Deep Dive